 Schedule the Hearing as Soon as Possible

-You should prioritize the 10-day deadline in scheduling your hearing to appeal an automatic suspension of your driver’s license.
+It would help if you prioritized the 10-day deadline in scheduling your hearing to appeal an automatic suspension of your driver’s license.
 If you want to avoid a costly, stressful license suspension, speak to a Pennsylvania DUI attorney as soon as possible.

 Your DUI charge falls under the jurisdiction of the criminal system, while your DMV hearing is an administrative proceeding.
 As such, there are several key differences between a DMV hearing and a courtroom trial:

 - The standard of proof is lower in a DMV hearing.
-Here, the officer just needs reasonable suspicion to make the case against you.
+Here, the officer needs reasonable suspicion to make the case against you.
 In a courtroom trial, the prosecution must prove “beyond a reasonable doubt” that you committed a crime.

 - Instead of a judge, a PennDOT officer will oversee your hearing.
 Therefore, the arresting officer will make their case to the PennDOT officer instead of a judge or jury.